koreup/Exception/README.md

 2. understand the types of errors and exceptions
 3. identify types of exceptions and their occurrences
 4. understand throwing an exception

-7.demonstrate try catch block and throw
+7. demonstrate try catch block and throw
 ```javascript
 #include <iostream>
 #include<string>